If you have already submitted your application, you can track it online using our tracking service

 Please note that if necessary, the Consulate General of Spain may request additional documents relating to travel, and also invite the applicant to the Consulate for an interview.

 Processed documents can be collected at the Visa Centre by:

 Once you have received your passport, is very important that you verify next data on your visa:

 Important Note: If you find an error or some of the details above described is not in place, please head for the pass back counter.

 The reasons leading to a visa refusal are duly reflected in the report of resolution.
 This resolution puts an end to the proceedings.
 Against this resolution is possible to file an administrative appeal to the High Court of Justice of Madrid (Spain) within two months from the day following the date of notification of that decision.

 Also, in accordance with what was stated in the letter of refusal and in accordance with article 116 of Law 30/1992 of 26 November, on the Legal Regime of Public Administrations and Common Administrative Procedure, be possible discretionary appeal for reinstatement in within one month from the day following the date of notification of this decision.
 The appeal under Article 110.1 of the Law 30/1992, must state:

-The appeal must be submitted and signed by the applicant in person or by duly authorized representative.
+The appeal must be submitted in printed form in Russian, English or Spanish language and must be signed by the applicant in person or by duly authorized representative.

 Appeals can be submitted at the Visa Application Centres from 9.00 to 16.00 every working day.